Alpha Delta Chi: History

 The focus of Alpha Delta Chi was for its members to grow spiritually, reach their full potential scholastically, and develop socially by forming Christian friendships.
 The sorority is Christian, but nondenominational.

 A second chapter, Beta, was established on February 4, 1929, by two members who were attending graduate school at the University of California, Berkeley.
 The sorority held its first annual convention in Berkeley, California, in April 1939.
 During the meeting, the sorority voted to become a national organization, forming The National Association of Areta and its National Executive and advisory board.

 At the June 1943 annual meeting, the sorority's name was changed to Alpha Delta Chi.
 It was incorporated in the State of California in 1946.
 In 1992, its first chapter was chartered outside of California at Murray State University.

 By 2019, Alpha Delta Chi has chartered 26 chapters.
 As of 2024, it has four active chapters, a National Alumnae Association (ADX NAA), and local alumnae chapters.

 Symbols

 Alpha Delta Chi's colors are flame red and blue.
 Its flowers are the gladiolus and the delphinium.
 Its mascot is the lamb and its jewel is the pearl.
 Its motto is "As in a Mirror".
 Its Bible verse is 2 Corinthians 3:18.
 The sorority's online newsletter is The Arête.
 Its nickname is A-D-Chi.

 Activities

 Sorority members participate in Bible study, hold retreats, and volunteer in the community.

 Membership

 Potential members must be churchgoing Christians of any denomination.
-Members must agree to forgo smoking, illegal drugs, and premarital sex.
-Drinking alcohol is allowed in moderation, so as not to reflect badly on Christians.
-A committee works with members who break these rules.
+Members must agree to forgo smoking, illegal drugs, underage drinking, and premarital sex.